mandliya/go_journey/README.md

 ## go_journey
-My journey of learning go language.
+My journey of learning go programming language.
 This repository will document my progress in learning "Go" programming language.

 ### So far